Azure/terraform-azurerm-caf-enterprise-scale/README.md

-# AZURERM Enterprise-scale Landing Zones
+# Azure Cloud Adoption Framework - Enterprise-scale

-## Create Enterprise-scale Landing Zones
+## Create Cloud Adoption Framework enterprise-scale landing zones

-This module provides an opinionated approach for delivering the core platform capabilities of Enterprise-scale Landing Zones using Terraform, based on the architecture published in the [Cloud Adoption Framework enterprise-scale landing zone architecture][ESLZ-Architecture]:
+This module provides an opinionated approach for delivering the core platform capabilities of enterprise-scale landing zones using Terraform, based on the architecture published in the [Cloud Adoption Framework enterprise-scale landing zone architecture][ESLZ-Architecture]:

 ![Enterprise-scale Landing Zone Architecture][ESLZ-Architecture-Diagram]